 Vanguard Target Retirement Funds are a series of 12 fund options designed for investors expecting to retire around the year indicated in each option's name.
-The funds, which are the Plan's default investment options as of October 1, 2017, are managed to gradually become more conservative over time.
-The funds invest in a diversified portfolio of stock and bond mutual funds.
+The funds, which are the Plan's default investment options, are managed to gradually become more conservative over time.
+The funds invest in a diversified portfolio of stock and bond mutual funds